A new Machine type or motherboard type appears within your game center.

 1. Configure the BIOS of the machine for which you will be adding support.

 Based on the mode used to build your current system image, configure the BIOS of the machine for which you will be adding support to your system image in either UEFI or Legacy Mode.
-For details please refer to Phase 3.
-Configure Client Machines for Diskless (PXE) Boot of the Configure ggRock Manual, or see your motherboard manufacturer's manual.
+For details please refer to Configure Client Machines for Network/Diskless (PXE) Boot of the ggRock Installation Manual, or see your motherboard manufacturer's manual.

 2. Access the ggRock Web UI.